Quarry Lane Open Scrimmage HS TOC

 Ask me in round for questions about my paradigm, and feel free to ask me questions after round as well.

-Debate to win, but debate jovially (when possible) and kindly (always).
+Generally: Debate to win but do so jovially (when possible) and kindly (always).

 tech>truth

-debate is a game and the best players will win.
+debate is a game and the team that plays the best will win.

-I am currently a sophomore at Emory university.
+I am currently a junior at Emory university.
 I debated public forum at the quarry lane school for four years.

 tech > truth